Purchase and Evaluate the Use of Tablets for Construction and Work Zone Inspection

 Introduction

 In the summer of 2017, the Federal Highway Administration (FHWA), through a competitive application process, selected NJDOT as one of six (6) state DOTs to participate in a pilot program focused on extreme weather, climate risks and asset management.
 Each state is to prepare a case study that demonstrates how extreme weather and climate risks are integrated into asset management.
 FHWA intends to use the results of this effort to develop guidance materials to assist State DOTs in integrating extreme weather and climate risk into asset management practices, specifically in life cycle planning.
-Planning, Multimodal and Grant Administration’s (PMGA) Divisions of Environmental Resources and Statewide Planning have combined resources to undertake this endeavor that began in October 2017 and is to be completed by February 2019.
+Statewide Planning, Safety, and Capital Investments’ (SPSCI) Divisions of Environmental Resources and Statewide Planning have combined resources to undertake this endeavor that began in October 2017 and is to be completed by February 2019.

 Extreme Weather Considerations Vary by State